4mica-Network/x402-4mica/README.md

 The bound address is logged on start-up.
 Use `GET /supported` to read the advertised `(scheme, network)` pair that resource servers should use in their `402 Payment Required` responses.

+## Python Client Example

+An HTTP client script is available under `examples/x402_facilitator_client.py`.
+It can fetch supported schemes, run health checks, and submit `/verify` or `/settle` requests once you provide the `paymentRequirements` JSON alongside either a pre-encoded payment header or the raw guarantee claims plus signature.
+Run `python examples/x402_facilitator_client.py --help` for usage details.

 ## Testing

 ```bash